-In particular, AT has included John Street (Ponsonby) and a network of roads in Freemans Bay south in its investigations for tranche two A. The proposed changes are outlined in the PDF:
+In particular, AT has included John Street (Ponsonby) and a network of roads in Freemans Bay south in its investigations for tranche two A.

 As many requested roads are spread across the region, messages for them may be covered by other approaches like those mentioned in the rural, residential, schools, town centre and 70km/h roads or by other AT safety projects..
 However, some of the key messages will be customised for these roads.